aws/aws-app-mesh-examples/walkthroughs/howto-grpc/README.md

     ```
     curl $COLOR_ENDPOINT/getColor
     ```
-   You should see `no color!`.
+   You should see `no_color`.
 The color returned by the Color Service via the Color Client can be configured using the `/setColor` API.
 3. Attempt to change the color by curling the `/setColor` API
     ```
     curl -i -X POST -d "blue" $COLOR_ENDPOINT/setColor